SuhyunKimm/Milestone1_Group001/Software_Design_Document.md

 ### 4.2 Visual Design
-The application includes 6 screens: 1 landing screen, shown to the users when they first open the app, and 5 other screens for 5 different functions.
-The interfaces were designed using the User Centred Design (UCD) method to maximise the usability of the application.
-Comprehensive buttons and layouts have been used to make it easier for users to interact with the system.
-All the screens (except the landing screen) include a “Back” button on the top-left corner to let users navigate to the landing screen (menu).
-The system also uses “Search” buttons and value sliders, which are user-friendly conventions.
-The text fonts and sizes are also considered to maintain the visibility of all the system components.
+The application includes 6 screens:<br/>
+1 landing screen, shown to the users when they first open the app, and 5 other screens for 5 different functions.<br/>
+The interfaces were designed using the User Centred Design (UCD) method to maximise the usability of the application.<br/>
+Comprehensive buttons and layouts have been used to make it easier for users to interact with the system. <br/>
+All the screens (except the landing screen) include a “Back” button on the top-left corner to let users navigate to the landing screen (menu).<br/>
+The system also uses “Search” buttons and value sliders, which are user-friendly conventions.<br/>
+The text fonts and sizes are also considered to maintain the visibility of all the system components.<br/>
 This design also includes colours.
 These colours follow a consistent palette to ensure the theme colour of a healthy food app.